6 out of 7 people found this review helpfulwrite a review of this game

 read more reviews for this game

-A more important question is: is this game funny?
-The answer is: yes.
-It does borrow heavily from previous two games - for example, the insult fighting is nothing more than recycling the stuff used in the first game (although with a spicy addition of rhymes!), but there is still a lot of fresh, charming humor here.
-The recycling of classic humorous mechanics from the predecessors is nowhere as blatant, as artificial - and, dare I say, as insulting - as in the next installment.
-Even the salesman Stan, who was used for the third time, managed to stay amusing - he now sells coffins, because at least the customers don't come back with complaints...
-There are also some subtly placed anachronisms (like Guybrush finding an old record) - very remote from the atmosphere-destroying "capitalism parody" of the following game.
-And of course, the classic "I'm in a game" jokes.
-Somehow they were funnier than ever.
-Veteran Monkey Island players will be delighted to discover the Easter eggs.
-The joke of the decade is the "false ending" in the middle of the game (I won't spoil it for you, but those who finished the game know what I'm talking about).
+Is this game still funny?
+The answer is "sometimes".
+It does borrow heavily from previous two games - for example, insult fighting is recycled (though now with rhymes) - but there are still bits of fresh, charming humor here.
+The usage of classic humorous mechanics from the predecessors is nowhere as blatant, as abusive, and - dare I say - as insulting as in the next installment.
+Even the salesman Stan, who is now being featured for the third time, manages to stay amusing - he now sells coffins, because at least the customers don't come back with complaints...